jlonzo/Udacity_HowToAccumulators/README.md

 # Udacity_HowToAccumulators

-Udacity's How To Use Accumulators Exercise
+Code required to run How To Use Accumulators exercise from Udacity's Data Engineering Nano Degree

+Contents:
+* AWS CLI Command to create the Cluster
+* Jupyter Notebook to replicate the Error
+* .json file - Needs to be loaded into AWS S3